North-Hall-High-School-Engineering/spooler-deployment/docs/API.md

 }
 ```

+**Notes:**
+- If email whitelisting is enabled, only emails on the whitelist can register.
+- Returns `403 Forbidden` if the email is not allowed.

 **Responses:**
 - `201 Created` — User registered
 - `400 Bad Request` — Invalid input
+- `403 Forbidden` — Email not allowed (whitelist enabled)
 - `409 Conflict` — Email already registered

 ---